AjaxNotFrancis/SyllabuddyChatbot/README.md

 `pip3 install rasa`
 `pip3 install beautifulsoup4`

 4. Wait for them to install, it might take a minute to download and install all the dependencies.
 If you run into any missing dependencies or other issues, google it!
+One of the issues we ran into was some missing C++ build tools needed for "NumPy" or something.
+It provided a link within the error message to download them, so read any errors carefully!

 5a.
 Initialise the directory as a git repo using `git init`